For many small business owners, there’s no question that they should be building a presence on Instagram.

 Okabashi, for example, has great product posts that associate a relaxed and zen feeling with their flip flops:

-Users can click on those tags to get more information about a product, like its name or price.
+Users can click on product tags, for example, to get more information about a product, like its name or price.
 If they click again, they’ll be taken to a screen where they can make a purchase.

-Shoppable posts make it easier and more convenient for users to purchase immediately on mobile, increasing the likelihood that they will follow through.
-You might consider using shoppable posts when you're running a sale or offering a discount.
+Product tags make it easier and more convenient for users to purchase immediately on mobile, increasing the likelihood that they will follow through.
+You might consider using product tags when you're running a sale or offering a discount.

 3. Take followers behind-the-scenes